So you want to include your dog, cat in your wedding ...and honestly, i understand.

 They’ve been there through every late-night breakdown, awkward vendor meeting, and cake sample meltdown.

-But here’s the thing: weddings are loud, long, and filled with strange smells, emotional people, and things that look like chew toys (but are actually $300 floral centerpieces).
+Weddings are loud, long, filled with strange smells, and things that look like chew toys (but are actually your $300 floral centerpieces🤧).

 1. Pick a Role That Won’t Stress Them Out (or You)